slindquist3/la-mer/README.md

 ## Available Scripts
-In the project directory, you can run:
+After running `npm install` in the project directory, you can run:

 #### `npm start`